konradbjk/community-email-marketing/README.md

 ## Contributing

-See `CLAUDE.md` for development guidelines and coding conventions.
+See `CLAUDE.md` and `AGENTS.md` for development guidelines and coding conventions.